atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 The Misago Forums located at the https://misago-project.org address are administrated and operated by Bob Bobertson, an Polish national located in Poland.

-The administrator may be contacted by an e-mail to bob.bobertson@example.com or on the site where he is present as the [BobBobertson](https://misago-project.org/u/bobbobertson/1/).
+The administrator may be contacted via an e-mail message sent to bob.bobertson@example.com or on the site where he is present as the [BobBobertson](https://misago-project.org/u/bobbobertson/1/).

-The is site is served from the computers located in Frankfurt, Germany, and leased from the *Some Hosting Company* (https://somehostingcompany.com).
+The site is served from the computers located in Frankfurt, Germany, and leased from the *Some Hosting Company* (https://somehostingcompany.com).
 Site data is also daily backed up to computers located in Dublin, Ireland, and leased from *Acertain Web Services* (https://aws.somewhere.com).

-## Personal data processing
+## Processing of personal data

-Misago Forums is an internet social networking site and discussion forum that connects people interested in Misago forum software.
+Misago Forums is an internet social networking site and discussion forum that connects people interested in the Misago forum software.

-To realise this goal the site allows potential users to create user accounts by providing their username and e-mail address or by transfering their data from supported third party service.
-Account is required for users to be able to publish content on the site for other users to see and interact to and to be able to associate the content with user that authored it.
+To realise this goal the site allows potential users to create user accounts by providing their username and e-mail address or by transfering their data from supported third party service, and to use this account to publish content on the site for other users to see and interact with.

-Users may make additional information about them available by making it part of the content they are publishing on the site.
+Users can optionally make additional information about them publicly available by making it part of the content they are publishing on the site.

-E-mail address is used to send user notifications about new content published on site by other users as well as to allow them to safely confirm their account's sign in credentials (e-mail address and password) and, in case of those being forgotten or lost by the user, to generate new ones.
+E-mail address is used to send user notifications about new content published on site by other users as well as to allow them to safely confirm their account sign in credentials (e-mail address and password) change and, in case of those being forgotten or lost by the user, to generate new ones.

-The side records IP addresses of users when they are using the site's features to enable the site staff to block eventual abuse, technical attacks or violations of it's terms of service.
+The side records IP addresses of users when they are using the site's features to enable the site staff to block eventual abuse, technical attacks or violations of site's terms of service.

 Personal data is stored until it or user account associated with it is deleted by user owning the account, member of the site staff or site administrator.

-## Data visibility
+## Personal data visibility

-Username as well as any other information about user that they decide to make available by making it part of published content is accessible by everyone with accesses the site.
+Username as well as any other information about user that they decide to make available by making it part of published content is accessible by everyone with accesses to the site.

 Users e-mail and IP addresses are accessible to the members of site staff listed on following page: https://misago-project.org/users/team/